rails-girls-summer-of-code/summer-of-code/students/application.md

 The project plan for the application should contain an end goal along with several subordinate goals and milestones that you and your team pair can use to track your progress against.
 The core of your project plan, however, shall be a concept of what you want to learn.
 Pick 2-3 current issues from your preferred project and tell us why you chose them (with regard to your skill level), explain the prospected working steps and what you expect to learn out of working on these issues.

-On note on determining issues to work on: Especially in very active Open Source projects it is hardly possible to determine concrete issues that far ahead.
+One note on determining issues to work on: Especially in very active Open Source projects it is hardly possible to determine concrete issues that far ahead.
 Things will change in the time between the application and the actual Summer of Code.
 Therefore, we are interested in a specific time plan, but even more so in how you approach the aspect of choosing issues.

 It is required to contact the mentor of the project as well as meet with your coaches and team pair to discuss what project you are looking to undertake.
 Meeting with your coaches is a great way to understand if your goals are realistic, and what your project plan will look like.